virdajay/Skill-swap-platform-/README.md

-index.html= the home page of my project. login.html= the login page of my project. user.html= the file of other id request.html= the file of giving request
+index.html= the home page of my project. login.html= the login page of my project. user.html= the file of other id. request.html= the file of giving request. status.html= the file which saw us requests.

 my video link:-